Skip to Main Content

 The commission must submit congressional and state legislative maps to the legislature no later than Jan.
 15, 2022.
 If that plan is not accepted by the legislature, the commission must submit new maps within 15 days of the rejection, and no later than Feb.
 28, 2022.
 [N.Y.
 Const. art.
 III, § 4(b)] Candidates must file for congressional and state legislative primary elections by Apr.
 7, 2022.
 [N.Y.
 Elec.
 Law §§ 6-158(1), 8-100(1)]

-The New York constitution prohibits redrawing congressional and state legislative lines mid-decade, before the next Census.
+The New York constitution prohibits redrawing congressional and state legislative lines mid-decade, before the next Census, but the commission may be convened to redraw temporary lines imposed by a court.
 [N.Y.
 Const. art.
-III, § 4(e)]
+III, § 4(e); Hoffman v.
+N.Y.
+State Ind.
+Redistricting Comm’n, 2023 WL 8590407 (N.Y.
+Dec.
+12, 2023)]

 Public input